 The traditional Monopoly isn’t really a practical game to carry with you when you travel.
 And let’s be honest, no one actually enjoys it do they.

 Come on, strip away the nostalgia and you’re left with a pretty ridiculous, never ending snorefest that could be renamed Monotony (I’m prepared for the backlash).
 But the clever guys at Hasbro have reimagined one of the most iconic board games ever made as a wicked card game.

 It retains the fun bits, so you still play as a real estate tycoon trying to collect sets of properties.
 You still have to come up with a kickass strategy, treading the line between boosting your bank balance and building your empire.
 And you can still go from kingpin to down and out in one swift turn of fate.

 But that’s where the similarities end.
-Monopoly Deal is fast paced, exciting and we've met people of various nationalities loving playing it all over the world.
+Monopoly Deal is one of the best travel card games out there, it’s fast paced, exciting and we’ve met people of various nationalities who love playing it all over the world.

 Alternatively known as Skull and Roses, it’s like a picture version of poker played with beautifully designed components.
 You have to kid and calculate your way to victory in this straightforward game of bluff that involves a mixture of skill, memory and luck.
 After one game you’ll be hooked, we guarantee it.

 Each player has three circular cards with a rose on and one with a skull as well as an individual double sided game board.
 Players take it in turns to place a card of their choice on the game card face down, this continues until one player decides to make a challenge.